kean/Future/README.md

     .flatMap(loadAvatar)
 ```

-If you are not familiar with `flatMap` it might be hard to wrap your head around it.
+If you are not familiar with `flatMap`, at first it might be hard to wrap your head around it.
 But when it clicks, using it becomes second nature.

 <img src="https://user-images.githubusercontent.com/1567433/50041360-e2457880-0053-11e9-8496-a3cfc71c0b0a.png" width="640px">

+> There is actually not one, but a few `flatMap` variants.
+The extra ones allow you to seamlessly mix futures that can produce an error and the ones that can't.

 ### `mapError`, `flatMapError`